splunk/observability-workshop/docs/servicebureau/teams.md

 Different alert rules for the different alert levels can be configured, as shown in the above image.

-Critical and Major are using [Splunk's VictorOps](https://victorops.com/) Incident Management solution.
+Critical and Major are using [Splunk's VictorOps](https://victorops.com/){: target=_blank} Incident Management solution.
 For the Minor alerts we send it to the Teams Slack channel and for Warning and Info we send an email.

 ### 3.2 Notification Integrations